 The relation between water resources management (WRM) and agricultural extension in the coastal zone is rather particular.
-WRM in the polders is primarily about drainage of hydrological units, which goes beyond the fields of an individual farmer and thus beyond his/her individual control.
-Farmers producing in a same hydrological unit are destined to synchronise their production to a great degree, especially in the monsoon season.
-During the dry season, farmers can more easily differentiate production from one another as they can irrigate individually from available fresh water resources.
+WRM in the polders is primarily about drainage of hydrological entities, which goes beyond the fields of an individual farmer and thus beyond his/her control.
+Farmers producing in a same hydrological unit are destined to production synchronisation, definitely in the monsoon season.
+During the dry season, these farmers can easier differentiate production from one another as they can irrigate individually from available fresh water resources.
+Such drainage-defined WRM and production is in stark contrast to regions where WRM is essentially about applying irrigation.

-Insight in water resources and the extent to which these can be managed across the year is a key boundary condition for agricultural extension, in order to define and advice on improved cropping systems benefiting from aligning the opportunities of WRM to the crops' needs.
+Insight in water resources and the extent to which these can be managed across the year are a primary input into extension, in order to define and advice on improved cropping systems benefiting from better WRM which is aligned to the crops' needs.
 But extension should also weigh the farmers' commitment to water resources management.
-Extension can enhance the farmers' motivation to operate the WRM infrastructure by an improved understanding of crop requirements for drainage and/or irrigation.
+Extension can enhance the farmers' ability to operate the WRM infrastructure by an improved understanding of crop requirements for drainage and/or irrigation.

-Water resources management and agricultural extension affect each other at four levels: a) an understanding of the local water conditions to define production potential, be it agriculture or aquaculture; b) taking production to higher levels by infrastructure improvements enabling better water management; c) an enhancement of infrastructure operation in relation to crop requirements to optimise production; and d) enhancing the understanding that the benefits from risk reduction and production improvement outweigh the investments in maintenance, operation and modification of the water management infrastructure.
+Water resources management and agricultural extension affect each other at four levels: a) an understanding of the local water conditions to define production potential, be it agriculture or aquaculture; b) taking production to higher levels by infrastructure improvements enabling better water management; c) an enhancement of infrastructure operation in relation to crop requirements to optimise production; and d) enhancing the understanding that risk reduction and production benefits cover investments in the maintenance of the infrastructure.